Alamein line: Signalling

-The Alamein line uses three position signalling which is used across the Melbourne train network.
+The Alamein line uses three-position signalling, which is used across the Melbourne train network.
 Three position signalling was first introduced on the line in 1919, with the final section to Ashburton converted to the new type of signalling in 1962.
-Since Ashburton and Alamein staions are very close to each other, the single track between the two stations uses station limits working.
+Since Ashburton and Alamein stations are very close to each other, the single track between the two stations uses station limits working.